marthabarnard/marthabarnard.github.io/_pages/profiles.md

 ---
 layout: profiles
-permalink: /Research Interestes/
+permalink: /Research/
-title: Research Interests
+title: Research
 description:
 nav: true
-nav_order: 7
+nav_order: 1

 profiles:
   # if you want to include more than one profile, just replicate the following block